Homeless mothers with Oakland's 'Moms 4 Housing' have been forcibly evicted from a vacant home they were occupying

 A long battle for a place to call home

-The "Moms 4 Housing" group had occupied the vacant house on Magnolia Street since November 18.
-That residence, which Walker said was vacant for over two years, belonged to Wedgewood Inc., which started the eviction process shortly after the group moved in.
+The Magnolia Street house, which Walker said had been vacant for over two years, belonged to Wedgewood Inc., which started the eviction process shortly after the group moved in.

-According to their website, "Moms4Housing" is a "collective of unhoused and insecurely housed mothers, organizing to reclaim vacant homes from real estate speculators."

 "Wedgewood is pleased the illegal occupation of its Oakland home has ended peacefully," Sam Singer, a Wedgewood spokesman, told CNN.